benfriedman97/C-Programming/AvgStdvRandNum/README.md

-Interface to calculate hte average and standard deviation of a set of random numbers.
+Interface to calculate the average and standard deviation of a set of random numbers.